Brief Instructions

 How to Connect to a Centralized Protection Server

 1.Obtain a centralized protection server address and certificate file from your anti-virus network administrator.
-You may also need additional parameters, such as an identifier and a password for your workstation or identifiers of the main group and the tariff group.
+You may also need additional parameters such as an identifier and a password for your station or identifiers of the main group and the tariff group.

 2.Use the esconnect command of the Dr.Web Ctl command-line tool bundled with Dr.Web for UNIX Mail Servers.